sophiay98/4182_fuzzer/user_guide.md

 To skip fuzzing a field, simply leave the cell corresponding to that field empty.

-The value of each cell should be a hex string within the range of the valid values for that field.
+The value of each cell should be a hex string in the format of 0x00 within the range of the valid values for that field.

 For example, a valid CSV file shoud look like: